microsoft/FluidFramework/api-report/container-loader.api.md

 import { IDocumentMessage } from '@fluidframework/protocol-definitions';
 import { IDocumentServiceFactory } from '@fluidframework/driver-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';
-import { IFluidCodeDetails } from '@fluidframework/core-interfaces';
+import { IFluidCodeDetails } from '@fluidframework/container-definitions';
+import { IFluidModule } from '@fluidframework/container-definitions';
 import { IFluidResolvedUrl } from '@fluidframework/driver-definitions';
 import { IFluidRouter } from '@fluidframework/core-interfaces';
 import { IHostLoader } from '@fluidframework/container-definitions';
 import { ILoader } from '@fluidframework/container-definitions';
 import { ILoaderOptions as ILoaderOptions_2 } from '@fluidframework/container-definitions';
+import { IProvideFluidCodeDetailsComparer } from '@fluidframework/container-definitions';
 import { IProxyLoaderFactory } from '@fluidframework/container-definitions';
 import { IQuorum } from '@fluidframework/protocol-definitions';
 import { IRequest } from '@fluidframework/core-interfaces';